byui-cit/learning-modules/modules/js/organizing-functions/ponder1.md

 ## GPA Calculator

-If we think about a gpa Calculator app that runs in the browser, how would we organize the code for that?
+If we think about a GPA Calculator app that runs in the browser, how would we organize the code for that?
 What does it need to do?

 1. Display the options for the user
 2. Accept input from the user
-3. Perform the requested operation with the user provided arguments
+3. Perform an operation with the arguments provided by the user.
 4. Display the result of the operation

 Our program could be organized into two sets of functionality: code that is responsible to receive and display information, and code that will calculate the GPA with the user supplied input.